Purchases made through links earn us a small commission, at no extra cost to you.

 Tours: There are many tours of Père Lachaise Cemetery offered by local guides and tour companies.
 Here is where you can book Père Lachaise Cemetery tours.

 Visitor Guidelines: When visiting Père Lachaise Cemetery, remember that this is an active cemetery where people come to grieve.
-Don’t disturb the tranquillity or sit or climb on the funerary monuments.
+Don’t disturb the tranquility or sit or climb on the funerary monuments.
 Other things that aren’t allowed in the cemetery are picnics, alcohol, pets, bikes and scooters, jogging and other fitness activities, and feeding the wildlife.

 If you’re planning to visit Père Lachaise Cemetery and need accommodations, here is a list of hotels in Paris.
 Please consider booking your Paris accommodations through the included link.
 It costs nothing extra and helps support this website.